dword-design/nuxt-route-meta/README.md

 </script>
 ```

-## Composition API (JavaScript and TypeScript)
+## Composition API

-This package ships with support for the Vue composition API for both JavaScript and TypeScript.
+This package ships with support for the Vue composition API.
 When setting up your nuxt project, make sure to follow the [`@nuxtjs/composition-api` guide](https://composition-api.nuxtjs.org/getting-started/setup) closely.

 ```js
 <script>